 If you’re going to cruise for more than a week at a time, you’re likely to be storing lots of canned food onboard.
 Dave and I always figured that if our refrigeration failed, we could still eat well if we had a decent stock of canned good aboard.
 While we never have had a problem with the refrigerator, our stock of canned goods enabled us to go two to three weeks between provisioning runs.
 And since we like snorkeling, hiking and fishing far better than schlepping groceries, this worked perfectly for us.
 In most meals, I used a combination of fresh, canned and dried foods to add interest and variety.

 So, you’re thinking, what’s there to know about stowing canned goods?

 It’s not quite as simple as I thought when I did the first provisioning run for Que Tal.
 I learned a few things the hard way.

 - Cans are heavy – typically about a pound each.
-This means two things in storing them: (1) cans need to be stowed low and in the center of the boat so they don’t interfere with the trim of the boat; and (2) cans need to be stowed securely so they don’t become flying missiles in rough weather . . . or when a jetski comes by.
+This means two things in storing them.
+First, cans need to be stowed low and in the center of the boat so they don’t interfere with the trim of the boat.
+And second, cans need to be stowed securely so they don’t become flying missiles in rough weather . . . or when a jetski comes by.